ninjaboy667/ninjaboy667/README.md

 - 🔭 I’m currently working on several of the **FreeCodeCamp** online certifications
+- So far, I have completed two: Scientific Computing With Python, Data Analysis with Python.

+I am currently owrking on the Machine learning certification and the web design certification.

 -  📫 You can always reach out to my email at bardel44@gmail.com